Proposing a Program

 Here are some of our current short-term program offerings:

 - Department of Modern Languages and Cultures - French in France: summer; four weeks, four credits

 - Department of American Sign Language - French Sign Language and Deaf Culture in France: summer, three weeks, six credits

 - Department of English - Theater in England: winter break, 10 days, four credits

 - Department of Archaeology - Digital Archaeology of Heritage Buildings of West Africa: summer, four weeks, six credits

 If you are proposing a new program, your first steps are to meet with your department chair to discuss your program and course details, and to meet with the coordinator for faculty-led programs in the Center for Education Abroad.
 This should be done 12 to 15 months in advance of the expected program start date.

-To access the procedures and documents related to creating and leading short-term programs, you will create a record in the Education Abroad Portal.
-You will then need to meet with the coordinator for faculty-led programs, who will provide you with an overview of the process and help you gain access to the portal.
+To access the procedures and documents related to creating and leading programs abroad, you will create a record in the Education Abroad Portal.
+Before doing this, you will meet with the coordinator for faculty-led programs who will provide you with an overview of the process.

 Before a program can be approved, all travel to high-risk destinations must be submitted to the Travel Review Subcommittee for review and approval.
 For more information on travel review and what is considered a high-risk destination, visit the Travel Reviews, Approvals, and Restrictions page.